I actually can't believe it's the fastest three hours in media.

 I don't know.

-It's so they don't find him at the bottom of the New York reservoir with a cement swimsuit on.
+It's so they don't find him at the bottom of the New York Reservoir with a cement swimsuit on.

-Look at you claim you got nothing against Trump here, but you clearly do.
+Look, you claim you got nothing against Trump here, but you clearly do.

-Well, what I have against Trump is that he he has not been straightforward with everybody so far.
+Well, what I have against Trump is that he has not been straightforward with everybody so far.

-Uh he he needs to come clean and explain why he's but he's not he's not running for anything.
+He needs to come clean and explain why he's not.

 Well, I'll be very interested to see how he explains it.